alexpyoung/protonvpn-cli-macos/README.md

 - homebrew
 - openvpn
 - dialog (optional, needed for interactive selection)
-- pip for python3 (pip3)
 - python3.5+
-- setuptools for python3 (python3-setuptools)

 Depending on your distribution, run the appropriate following command to install the necessary dependencies